 – Regina Elmi, Co-founder of Supporting Partnerships in Education and Beyond

-As the country emerges from a global pandemic, we at Sound Discipline are paying attention to the conversation in education and policy circles about “learning loss.”
+As the country emerges from a global pandemic, we at Sound Discipline are paying attention to the conversation in education and policy circles about ‘learning loss.’
 Applying the lenses of test scores, academic milestones, and SEL metrics, state and district superintendents are feeling and passing on the pressure to quantify and replace standards-based content not delivered in online classrooms.
 Meanwhile, parents and caregivers are paying attention to their kids’ overall well-being, and questioning the notion of “learning loss” altogether.
-In a three-part blog series, I’ll be sharing what we are hearing from partners and reflecting on learning loss.

 I had the opportunity to come together and learn in a Zoom room with Regina Elmi, co-founder of Supporting Partnerships in Education and Beyond (formerly Somali Parents Education Board).
 SPEB creates partnerships between schools and communities, supporting parents and students to embrace their dual culture while navigating the education system.
 Reflecting on the pandemic, Regina told a story about how her perspective evolved.
 At first when schools closed, she felt “terrified.”
 Her 8th grade daughter was coming into a critical year.
 Even though she was doing well academically, Regina worried she would feel isolated and like she was missing out.

 What actually happened surprised her.